sumerc/sumerc.github.io/content/posts/patterns-for-building-high-perf-observability-pipelines.md

 ![](/dim-card.png)

 - **High cardinality**: Some dimensions in telemetry data can have high cardinality.
 Querying based on high-cardinality fields like `user-id` or `request-id` can be incredibly valuable for debugging complex production issues.
-However, scaling high-cardinality fields in traditional time-series databases is notoriously difficult as [we have already touched](#rethinking-storage-beyond-the-boundaries-of-time-series-databases).
+However, scaling high-cardinality fields in traditional time-series databases is notoriously difficult as [we will touch](#rethinking-storage-beyond-the-boundaries-of-time-series-databases) soon.(#rethinking-storage-beyond-the-boundaries-of-time-series-databases).
 For more information, check out [this](https://www.honeycomb.io/getting-started/understanding-high-cardinality-role-observability) and [this](https://blog.cloudflare.com/how-cloudflare-runs-prometheus-at-scale).

 ![](/high-card.png)